gjbex/Training-sessions/docs/README.md

 for reporting, but also for data exploration, or even to create simple web applications.
 You can run dashboards locally, or deploy them via GitHub or GitLab, or even on a server in the cloud.
 Creating dashboards in Python is quite straightforward.
-In this training you will learn about several frameworks and their strenghts and weaknesses.
+In this training you will learn about several frameworks and their strengths and weaknesses.

 For detailed information, see:
 [https://gjbex.github.io/Python-dashboards/](https://gjbex.github.io/Python-dashboards/)